vintertown/sdi-doc/docs/apache/ssl-tsl-support.md

 # SSL/TSL Support

-We used the linked manual as a base layer for this exercise: <https://dgu2000.medium.com/working-with-self-signed-certificates-in-chrome-walkthrough-edition-a238486e6858>
+We use the link manual as a base layer for this exercise: <https://dgu2000.medium.com/working-with-self-signed-certificates-in-chrome-walkthrough-edition-a238486e6858>

 ## Motivation